OsamuTakahashi/rhino-gears/readme.md

 - `InvoluteGear` &mdash; Generate a gear curve with an involute gear tooth profile.
 Optionally also outputs the gear's pitch circle.

+- `InvoluteGearIn` &mdash; Generate a gear curve inside _"outside circle"_ with an involute gear tooth profile.
+Optionally also outputs the gear's pitch circle.

 - `Rack` &mdash; Generate a rack curve for a rack and pinion system.

 - `BevelGearSrf` &mdash; Generate a bevel (conical) gear surface with a specific